-George Birdwell (1894-1932) – A partner and friend of Oklahoma outlaw Pretty Boy Floyd, Birdwell and Floyd robbed a number of banks in Oklahoma, including two banks on one day on December 12, 1931, in Castle and Paden, Oklahoma.
-Alone, Birdwell attempted to hold up the bank in the African-American community of Boley, Oklahoma in November 1932 and was shot from within the vault by a citizen.
+George Birdwell (1894-1932) – A partner and friend of Oklahoma outlaw Pretty Boy Floyd; Birdwell and Floyd robbed several banks in Oklahoma, including two banks on one day on December 12, 1931, in Castle and Paden, Oklahoma.
+Alone, Birdwell attempted to hold up the bank in the African-American community of Boley, Oklahoma, in November 1932 and was shot from within the vault by a citizen.

 Joe Bowers (??-1936) – Sent to Alcatraz for robbery, Bowers was the first man to attempt to escape Alcatraz.
 He was killed in the attempt.

 Ford Bradshaw (1908-1934) – One-time leader of Cookson Hills Gang and partner of Wilber Underhill and Charlie Cotner.
-He was suspected of numerous bank robberies in Oklahoma, Kansas, Arkansas, and Nebraska, and suspected of four murders.
-He was killed by Constable Bill Harper at Arkoma, Oklahoma in March 1934.
+He was suspected of numerous bank robberies in Oklahoma, Kansas, Arkansas, and Nebraska and suspected of four murders.
+Constable Bill Harper killed him at Arkoma, Oklahoma, in March 1934.

 Tom “Skeet” Bradshaw – Brother of the notorious bank robber and murderer Ford Bradshaw and member of the Cookson Hills Gang.
 Suspect in bank robberies in Vian, Oklahoma and Chetopa, Kansas.
 Convicted of attempted murder and bootlegging in 1934.

 Al Brady (1911-1937) – Wanted for murder and robbery in the Midwest, Brady was killed by FBI men in Bangor, Maine, in October 1937.